dvlab-research/Lyra/README.md

 ### Gradio Web UI

-Here, we adopt the Gradio UI similar to that in LLaVA to provide a user-friendly omni-interface for our models.
+Here, we adopt the Gradio UI similar to that in LLaVA to provide a user-friendly omni-interface (text, image, video, and audio) for our models.

 The UI example illustration is as follows: